 The COVID-19 pandemic, whose effects first became known in January 2020, is having a broad and negative impact on commerce and financial markets around the world.
 The United States and global markets experienced significant declines in value resulting from uncertainty caused by the pandemic.
 The Organization is closely monitoring its business partners and collection of notes receivable and is actively working to minimize the impact of these declines.
 The extent of the impact of COVID-19 on the Organization's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, which at present cannot be determined.
 Accordingly, the extent to which COVID-19 may impact the Organization's financial position and changes in net position and cash flows is uncertain and the accompanying financial statements include no adjustments relating to the effects of this pandemic.
-See remaining footnotes for known effects on 2020 transactions as a result of the COVID-19 pandemic.
+See the remaining footnote disclosures for known effects, as of the date which these financial statements were available to be issued, directly resulting from the COVID-19 pandemic.